 1. The problem

 A car infotainment system, short for "information and entertainment system", is a multimedia interface installed in vehicles to provide occupants with a combination of entertainment, navigation, connectivity, and information features.
 These systems aim to enhance the overall driving experience by integrating various technologies and services into the vehicle's dashboard.
-In this Case-study the Mazda's infotainment system was analyzed (user research) and then re-designed (user interface).

 2. Insights